pebbe/AndroidVrKubus/README.md

 `server` and `server2`, these turn the Android app into a client.
 The actual server is running somewhere else on the internet.)

-There are three values you may want to modify in the file `server2.class`:
+There is one value you may want to modify in the file `server2.class`:

-    private static final String address = "192.168.178.24";
-    private static final int port = 8448;

     private static final int NR_OF_CONNECTIONS = 8;

-There is an example server in the directory `go`: `server.go`.
-It returns the vector it gets to the same Android app it came from, with a delay of one second.
+There are two example servers in the directory `go`: `server.go` and `server2.go`.
+The first returns the vector it gets to the same Android app it came from, with a delay of one second.
+The second exchanges vectors between two connected apps.
 To compile this, run:

     export GOPATH=$HOME/go
 	go get github.com/pebbe/util
 	go build server.go
+	go build server2.go

-You may want to change the port number in `server.go`:
+You may want to change the port number in `server.go` or `server2.go`:

     ln, err := net.Listen("tcp", ":8448")

-The behavior of the server is as follows:
+The behavior of a server is as follows:

 The first line it gets from a connection consists of the string `VRC1.0` followed by a space and an ID string (without spaces).
 The server